Private biometrics

+Private biometrics is a form of encrypted biometrics, also called privacy-preserving biometric authentication methods, in which the biometric measurement is cryptographically processed such that no data stored in a data base can be (mis-) used to recover information about the human subject.

+Biometrics, in contrast to user pass words, are noisy data that slightly differ from measurement to measurement.
+Small variations input data prevent the use of traditional encryption or hashing.

+The introduction of a fuzzy extractor was a pioneering contribution to nonetheless apply cryptographic techniques to inherently noisy biometric data.

+Helper Data Schemes

+Fuzzy Commitments were proposed as "Helper Data Schemes" for storing biometric templates.

+A helper data system (HDS) is a cryptographic primitive designed to extract a consistent, high-entropy secret string (like a cryptographic key) from inherently noisy data, such as a biometric measurement.
+The primary purpose of an HDS is to enable reliable biometric authentication or identification while preserving privacy.
+It achieves this by ensuring that the stored data does not reveal sensitive information about the original biometric template or the extracted secret key to an attacker, even if the database is compromised by an insider attack.
+The data base stores a cryptographic hash of the quantized biometric measurement and the "helper data", in which the helper data is used to bias the quantization process.
+According to an information theoretical proof, helper data reveal no information about the biometric.
+The cryptograph strength of the hash function ensures that it is not computationally feasible to reconstruct the original nor any biometric features from the hash.

+Homomorphic Encryption

-Private biometrics is a form of encrypted biometrics, also called privacy-preserving biometric authentication methods, in which the biometric payload is a one-way, homomorphically encrypted feature vector that is 0.05% the size of the original biometric template and can be searched with full accuracy, speed and privacy.
+According to one other possible approach, the biometric payload is a one-way, homomorphically encrypted feature vector that can be 0.05% the size of the original biometric template and can be searched with full accuracy, speed and privacy.
 The feature vector's homomorphic encryption allows search and match to be conducted in polynomial time on an encrypted dataset and the search result is returned as an encrypted match.
 One or more computing devices may use an encrypted feature vector to verify an individual person (1:1 verify) or identify an individual in a datastore (1:many identify) without storing, sending or receiving plaintext biometric data within or between computing devices or any other entity.
 The purpose of private biometrics is to allow a person to be identified or authenticated while guaranteeing individual privacy and fundamental human rights by only operating on biometric data in the encrypted space.
 Some private biometrics include fingerprint authentication methods, face authentication methods, and identity-matching algorithms according to bodily features.
 Private biometrics are constantly evolving based on the changing nature of privacy needs, identity theft, and biotechnology.